StarCoreSE/Modular-Assemblies-Client-Mod-Template/README.md

 Replace "YourMod" with the name of your mod, and edit `Data/Scripts/YourMod/ModularAssemblies/ExampleDefinition.cs` and `MasterDefinition.cs` to create your own assembly definitions.

-A sample sessioncomponent assembly manager, `Data/Scripts/YourMod/AssemblyManager.cs` (and the other scripts in its folder), have been provided as an example for more complex assemblies.
-They are not required for your mod to function.
+A sample sessioncomponent assembly manager, `Data/Scripts/YourMod/AssemblyManager.cs` (and the other scripts in its folder), has been provided as an example for more complex assemblies.
+They are not required for your mod to function, and may (should) be edited to your heart's content.